rphln/Swordsong/README.md

-# Swordsong
+# Introduction

-A mishmash of card games and tactical RPGs.
+A mishmash of card games and tactical RPGs, in which the player assumes the role of an expedition leader and strategist.

-The player assumes the role of a fate weaver, one who manipulates the course of lives of mortals.
-They watch over a team of heroes as they fight through duels and raids.

 The game is a turn-based, tactical RPG with elements from card games.
 The player will control a team of characters through a hexagonal grid,